SixArm/unix-shell-script-kit/README.md

 ### newer

-newer: is the age of a given time newer than a given number of seconds?.
+Is the age of a given time newer than a given number of seconds?

 ```sh
 newer 2000000000 && echo "true" || echo "false